ashvardanian/SimSIMD/README.md

 # SimSIMD 📏

-## The `scipy.spatial.distance` of a healthy person

-SimSIMD implements most commonly used similarity measures using SIMD intrinsics, that few compilers can produce, and even fewer do it well.
+## Efficient Alternative to `scipy.spatial.distance` and `numpy.inner`

-This includes conventional AVX2 instructions on x86 and NEON on Arm, as well as lesser known AVX-512 instructions on x86 and Scalable Vector Extensions on Arm.
+SimSIMD leverages SIMD intrinsics, capabilities that only select compilers effectively utilize.
+This framework supports conventional AVX2 instructions on x86, NEON on Arm, as well as rare AVX-512 FP16 instructions on x86 and Scalable Vector Extensions on Arm.
+Designed specifically for Machine Learning contexts, it's optimized for handling high-dimensional vector embeddings.

-They are tuned for Machine Learning applications and mid-size vectors with 100-1024 dimensions.
+The SimSIMD toolkit provides:

+- Euclidean (L2)
+- Inner Product
-It includes the Euclidean (L2), Inner Product, and Cosine (Angular) distances implemented for `f32`, `f16`, and `i8` vectors.
+- Cosine (Angular) distances

+All implemented for `f32`, `f16`, and `i8` vectors.

 ## Benchmarks

-Let's assume you have 10'000 embeddings obtained from OpenAI Ada API.
-Those have 1536 dimensions.
+### Apple M2 Pro

-You are running on the Apple M2 Pro Arm CPU with NEON support.
+Given 10,000 embeddings from OpenAI Ada API with 1536 dimensions, running on the Apple M2 Pro Arm CPU with NEON support, here's how SimSIMD performs against conventional methods:

 | Conventional                         | SimSIMD               | `f32` improvement | `f16` improvement | `i8` improvement |
 | :----------------------------------- | :-------------------- | ----------------: | ----------------: | ---------------: |